carolinewang01/rotate/README.md

 ## Project Guide

 The project structure is described here.
-Brief notes about some folders are provided.
+Additional notes about some folders are provided.

 ### Project Structure
 - `agents/`: Contains agent related implementations.